gutfeeling/pypi_explorer/README.md

 ### Description

-Ever wanted to explore the Python Package Index?
-If yes, this repository will get you started quickly.
-It includes scripts for downloading the metadata of all packages in PyPI, functions for extracting important pieces of information from this metadata and lots more.
+This repository includes scripts for downloading the metadata of all packages in PyPI, functions for extracting important pieces of information from this metadata and lots more.

-Recently, I have used it to analyze Python 3 support of packages in PyPI.
+Recently, I have used it to analyze [Python 3 support of packages in PyPI](pypi_database/analysis.ipynb).

 ### Setup